 On another occasion in early 1937 McAdam recalled the propeller came off the single-engined Fox Moth mid-flight over the Falls, and a hasty forced landing was made in the bush, incredibly without serious damage!

 Spencer became something of a local legend in the Falls, and it is popularly believed that he was the first to fly a plane under the Victoria Falls Bridge, although McAdam is on record as discounting this story.
 There is, however, a photograph of him flying incredibly low over the Devil’s Cataract.

 “It is a part of old Falls legend that he was the first person to fly under the Victoria Falls Bridge early one morning in July 1938.
 However, there are some who say that McGill, a bush pilot from Livingstone, was the first man to do it.”
 (Meadows, 2000)

 Towards the end of the War Spencer's Airways, Victoria Falls, were using one Avro Anson, one de Havilland Fox Moth, one Tiger Moth and one Fairchild UC.61A to provide short pleasure flights over the Falls.

 Whitehead also records that Spencer had hoped to establish a flying boat service to Barotseland after the war, but he died tragically in a crash in London in 1947.
-An advert in Flight Magazine, 16th January 1947 records Spencer offering free passage from London for 16 married service men looking to emigrate to Rhodesia (their wives were to follow after).
+An advert in Flight Magazine, 16th January 1947 records Spencer offering free passage from London for 16 married service men looking to emigrate to Rhodesia (Flight Magazine, Jan 1947).
 Spencer was piloting the Dakota plane which stalled and crashed soon after take off from London on the 25th January with 18 passengers, eleven of who also sadly died (Flight Magazine, July 1947).

 de Havilland Rapide over the Falls, 1935